 We strive for a strong culture of consent at The Flurry.
-This means that all actions, on and off the dance floor, should be consensual.
-This includes "little" things like asking your partners if they wish to be dipped or picked up, and bigger things like not making unwanted advances on others.
+All actions, on and off the dance floor, should be consensual.
+This includes “little” things like asking your partners if they wish to be dipped or picked up, and bigger things like not making unwanted advances on others.
 This goes for all genders.
 Please treat everyone with kindness and respect.

 If you find yourself in a situation where you do not feel your are being treated appropriately by someone at the festival, and you feel you need help managing the situation, please seek out Site Services (folks in the bright vests working all over the place) and ask for their help contacting the appropriate people to help you out.
 You can also request help at the information table and they will contact the appropriate people to help you.

 While we hope there are no situations where this is warranted, we are here to help and would like to create a safe space for everyone to dance and have fun!

 What can you do to promote a culture of consent?

 - Be a role model of consensual behavior: